One Solution

 “I want to kill the Krale, not the Bizra.”

-“One of the energy masters caused the nightmares,” says Shazira, glaring at Balshown.
+“An energy master caused the nightmares,” says Shazira, glaring at Balshown.

 “Can we blame the Bizra for that?”